 compdef _codex codex

-The final compdef _codex codex line is the zsh binding that tells the shell to use the generated _codex function for the codex command.
+The compdef _codex codex line binds the generated zsh completion function to the codex command.